 An indoor or outdoor firewood rack.
 Stacks vertically.
 Includes four tools that hang from the rack.
-A compact, solid-steel design.
-Easy to assemble.
+The compact, solid-steel design is easy to assemble.

 May be wobbly; doesn't hold much wood.

 The halfpipe design easily holds logs.
 The canvas sling is durable and can accommodate various-sized logs.
 The frame is high quality.

 The sling design isn't great for carrying wood when its not on the frame.